 Children may display a variety of emotional reactions after a disaster.
-It is very normal to be frightened, insecure, or upset about what happened.
+It is very common to be distracted, frightened, insecure, or upset about what happened.

 How a parent reacts will make a difference in the child's understanding and recovery after the disaster.
-Parents should keep children informed about what is happening and explain it in terms they can understand.
+Parents should observe, listen and answer questions about what is happening and explain in terms their child can understand.